LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 ````````````````

 We'll start by setting up the simulation we have just built.
 Then we'll choose a Simulation Manager.
-Admiral comes with two built-In
+Abmarl comes with two built-In
 managers: `TurnBasedManager`, where only a single agent takes a turn per step, and
 `AllStepManager`, where all non-done agents take a turn per step.
 For this experiment,
 we'll use the `TurnBasedManager`.
 Then, we'll wrap the simulation with our `MultiAgentWrapper`,